the quick start section

 Note: Transfering a large 512 MB file will take time.

-Approximately five minutes to download the single file to your mobile device.
+Approximately five minutes to download a single file to your mobile device.

 On the viewfinder page, click the bottom left-hand icon, as shown in the picture.